psmey/web_analytics_implementations/README.md

 ## 🛠️ Set-up

-Before running the application create the respective files `environment.development.ts` and `environment.production.ts`.
-Add the respective values to the environment variables.
+Before running the application create the respective files `environment.development.ts` and `environment.production.ts` in the `src/environments` folder and add the values for the environment variables.

 ## ⚙️ Running the Application